-Introducing Social Media in Classsroom – tips and tricks
+Introducing Social Media in Classroom – tips and tricks

 Instagram, Facebook, and Twitter are powerful platforms used more for personal growth than professional.
 But what would happen if teachers began using it for educational purposes?

-Three of the biggest platforms can bring plenty of benefits in the learning environment; it’s a way to instantly share information, collaborate, and exchange opinions.
+Three of the biggest platforms can bring plenty of benefits in the learning environment it’s a way to share information, collaborate, and exchange opinions instantly.
 Below we describe a few tips and tricks on how Facebook, Instagram, and Twitter can contribute to your classroom!

 - Video Tutorials

 Imagine creating a classroom account and posting short videos with tutorials.
 You can create a database with valuable micro learning tutorials.
 Your students will have access to them both from the app and the website.
 The only limitation is time – Instagram only allows you to post videos up to one minute long.